 4.2 Replacement of detrimental features by new and more harmonious one.

-This again would not apply on the development site as there is currently no development.
+This again would not apply on the development site as there is currently no significant development with the site itself.

 4.3 Restoring or revealing lost historic features.